The West Highland Way | |

 We agreed that it did indeed look like a sunnier day was in store.

 She collected her walking poles.
 “Anyway, I'd better get going as I want to make an early start.
 Best of luck for today, see ya." and away she went.
 Minutes later she strode resolutely past our window, poles clicking.
 "You have to give her credit," I said, "tackling the walk solo like that.
-I'm not sure I'd enjoy it if I were a single female."
+I'm not sure I'd have that level of confidence if I were a single and female."

 We take the high road AND the low road ....

-As she had indicated, it looked as if a fine day was in store.
+As our lone hiker had indicated, it looked as if a fine day was in store.
 The forecast was good for the next twenty four hours and we had an urge to forge ahead and make some miles.
 Emerging from the foyer of the Inn we loitered for a while amongst the yachts and the ducks scattered along Balmaha's water front, breathing in the wholesome morning air.
 I waved the camcorder at some pretty scenery and gave a brief description of what we had accomplished so far and what we would be doing today.
-Colin stood to one-side as the video rolled and heckled me about whether we were on day one or day two of the week.
+Colin stood to one-side as the video rolled and heckled me about whether we were on day one or day two of the week because starting from Glasgow had rather confused the matter.

 We set off, following the road out of Balmaha for a spell before turning off onto a footpath that meandered through stands of Scots Pine, hugging the shore of the loch.
 This nice lakeside stroll turned into a climb almost immediately, a twisting, turning gradient cutting its way through woodland.
 At the top we were rewarded with a nice view south across the water and then within ten minutes we lost all of the height we had gained and were walking along the shore again.
 After several more switchbacks we stopped for a few minutes on a tiny and secluded beach, an inlet where miniature waves lapped against the shingle and trees crept to the very edge of the shoreline, their roots reaching into the coldness of the lake like hesitant bathers dipping their toes in the water.
 Ben Lomond the most southerly of the Munro's loomed in the east, rearing up 3,000ft above the lake, allowing the morning sun to daub its flanks with splashes of green and russet.
 I found a piece of shiny pink quartz at the water’s edge and pocketed it to take home for my wife Sue, snapping a photo of this alluring little spot as a reminder of where I had found it.